 Just because a dog breed is small doesn’t mean the dog isn’t capable or swimming.
-Many people associate small dogs with lap dogs.
+Most people tend to associate small dogs with lap dogs (and rightfully so).
 And although the Chihuahua is a lap dog, they’re more active than you think.

 According to Hills Pet, these dogs are not only active but also enjoy being kept occupied, whether with cuddling, activities, mental stimulation or just lounging around.
 So, a nice and easy swim in the pool or a calm lake may be the perfect activity for an energetic dog.

 My Chihuahua is a little ball of energy.
 I thought they were supposed to be calm lap dogs?– Charlie T. (Chihuahua Owner)

 The best dog swimmers are active, lively, outgoing and energetic dogs.
 Though some Chihuahuas are more laid back than others, there are those that have more energy.
 So if your small dog falls into the latter category, they may enjoy swimming.

 For dogs with a lot of energy, physical activity is a must.
 This can mean walks, dog play dates, fetch and even swimming.

 Being a light-weight dog may actually be an advantage when it comes to swimming.
 As mentioned, Chihuahuas are the smallest purebred dog in the world.
 In fact, it’s not unusual to see one between 3 and 7 pounds.

 However, if a dog breed is that light, there’s a much better chance they won’t completely sink to the bottom no matter how much they struggle.

 Chihuahuas are fortunately not top-heavy dogs, such as with the Bulldog.
 And even though they’re light, they don’t have the small legs of the Dachshund.
 So in the Chihuahua’s case, being small provides more of an advantage.

 Of course, less pounds on the dog doesn’t guarantee natural swimming ability.
 Being a small dog also has its disadvantages that you (the owner) should be aware of.